-Parents are encouraged to contact the Director of Music at any time to discuss their child's potential as a candidate.
-An informal pre-scholarship interview in the Michaelmas term can sometimes be a useful way for the pupil, his or her parents and the Director of Music to assess the pupil's suitability for a scholarship.
-If you require any further information, please contact the Director of Music, Jon Cullen icullen@mcsoxford.org.
+Parents can contact the Director of Music at any time to discuss their child's potential as a candidate.
+An informal pre-scholarship interview in the Michaelmas term can sometimes be a useful way for the pupil, his or her parents and the Director of Music to assess the pupil's suitability for a scholarship if they have not reached the required grade standard.
+If you require any further information, please contact the Director of Music, Jon Cullen jcullen@mcsoxford.org.